Understanding the Climate Change Drought Connection and Its Impact

 Such extended dry periods negatively impact the environmental, economic, and social systems.

-The main purpose of this article is to offer an extensively meaningful discussion of the relationship between climate change and drought by analyzing all the factors that are responsible for droughts and their heavy impacts.
+This article aims to meaningfully discuss the relationship between climate change and drought by analyzing all the factors responsible for droughts and their heavy impacts.

 It describes the ecological, economic, and social damage caused by drought and provides essential criteria for planning climate change mitigation measures.